Spirit of Gold Marching Band

 The Spirit of Gold Marching Band is the collegiate marching band organized by Vanderbilt University.

 Membership

 A unique feature of the Spirit of Gold is that membership in the marching band is open to all students enrolled at Vanderbilt as well as students from other colleges in the Nashville area.
-This includes Belmont, Lipscomb, Fisk, Trevecca, Vol State and Nashville State.
-This does not apply to Tennessee State University as they already have their own marching band, the Aristocrat of Bands.
+This includes Belmont, Lipscomb, Trevecca, Vol State and Nashville State.
+This does not apply to Tennessee State University as they already have their own marching band, the Aristocrat of Bands, nor to Fisk University who re-started their marching band in 2020 after a long hiatus.